 Our second day on Rum was going to less about height and more about distance.
 We were heading over to Guirdil, the other Bothy on Rum.
 And what a beautiful start to the day – it was blue skies from the start.
 The occasionally heard cuckoo from the day before had made a couple of appearances during the night, I was blaming that, rather my snoring for keeping … Keep reading >

-Finally, the second instalment of my recent (ish) trip to Rum.
-Actually, firstly – a quick ad : before this trip I was chatting to a blogger and a man with real knowledge of the Scottish Islands, Pete writes over at http://writesofway.com/ and was really helpful and mentioned he was … Keep reading >
+This was to be our first full day on the Isle of Rum, with a traverse of the Cuillins and a stay at Dibidil Bothy that night.
+Firstly – a quick ad : before this trip I was chatting to a blogger and a man with real knowledge of the … Keep reading >

 Part #1 isn’t actually about Rum at all.
 More of that in the 2nd part of this extended post.
 This is the ‘Let’s climb a Mountain on the way up to climbing some Mountains’ post.
 The plan was to get our walking legs in after a few hours of driving … Keep reading >